jacksonrgoodman/nssJournal/README.md

 Daily Journal Project for NSS Cohort 47

 ## Installation

-git clone this repository
+git clone this repository to your local directory

 ## Usage

-serve in nssJournal directory
+1. run serve in root

-Serve JSON server nssJournal/api/nssJournal.json.
+2. run json-server -p 8088 -w giffygram.json in the api directory

+3. navigate in browser to locoalhost:5000/src

+4. Have fun and be yourself :D 💯

 ## Contributing
 just me so far!